nanoframework/nanoFramework.IoT.Device/devices/Dhtxx.Esp32/README.md

-# DHTxx - Digital-Output Relative Humidity & Temperature Sensor Module
+# DHTxx.Esp32 - Digital-Output Relative Humidity & Temperature Sensor Module

-> **IMPORTANT** This sensor is very time sensitive.
-This implementation will only work on few boards.
-It doesn't work on nay ESP32.
+> **IMPORTANT** This implementation will only work on with ESP32.
 Don't use this implementation for those MCU.
-> To use any of the DHT with 1 wire protocol, with an ESP32, please use the [Dhtxx.Esp32](../Dthxx.Esp32/README.md) version.
+> This implementation requires 2 pins.
+One is used to write to the sensor and the other is used to read the data using RMT.

 The DHT temperature and humidity sensors are very popular.
 This projects support DHT10, DHT11, DHT12, DHT21(AM2301), DHT22(AM2302).